RTX/Docker-Workshop/102 Dockerfile Lab/README.md

 ```
 <br>

+## Step 3
-## Create a new package.json file
+### Create a new package.json file

-Package Json file is used by npm to download the requierd liberraries.
+The Package.Json file is used by npm to download the requierd liberraries when running "npm restore".

 We will use a 2 npm libraries, express, redis.